 DSAI ANNUAL CONFERENCE 2018

-We will examine the securitisation of development, the high numbers of conflict and violent situations, its effects on society, people, democracy and world stability as well as the existing mechanisms to address this such as the Sustaining Peace Agenda, Inclusive Peace, SDG16, etc. We will look at how integrating violence reduction strategies and peacebuilding into humanitarian programmes is carried out, ensuring better and longer term funding for interventions in protracted crisis and influencing policy and resolutions at the international and regional level.
+We will examine the securitisation of development, the increasing numbers of conflict situations, and their effects on society, people, democracy and world stability.
+We will look at existing mechanisms to resolve conflicts such as the Sustaining Peace Agenda, Inclusive Peace, SDG16, and at how integrating violence reduction strategies and peacebuilding into humanitarian programmes is carried out.

-DSAI will address this cluster of issues from a critical perspective through contributions by its Study Groups, namely those studying and engaging with Civil Society, Humanitarian Action, Gender, Adaptive Programming, Education, ICT4D and its vibrant postgraduate network.
-We are inviting abstracts from academics, post graduate students, policy makers and practitioners!
+Our 2018 conference will address these issues from a critical perspective through contributions by its Study Groups, namely those studying and engaging with Civil Society, Humanitarian Action, Gender, Adaptive Programming, Education, ICT4D and its vibrant postgraduate network.

 Keynote Address by Prof Nic Cheeseman, author of How to Rig an Election at the Royal Irish Academy

 Nic Cheeseman (@fromagehomme) is Professor of Democracy at the University of Birmingham and was formerly the Director of the African Studies Centre at Oxford University.

 Nic studies democracy, elections and development and he has conducted fieldwork in a range of African countries including Ghana,Kenya,Malawi, Nigeria, Uganda, Zambia, and Zimbabwe.
 The articles that he has published based on this research have won a number of prizes, including the GIGA award for the best article in Comparative Area Studies (2013) and the Frank Cass Award for the best article in Democratization (2015)